 One of the most important and intriguing archaeological sites in Greece, Akrotiri is a remarkably well preserved Bronze Age town, submerged under a blanket of volcanic ash three and a half thousand years ago

-Archaeologists began excavating the site in the 1960s, uncovering a surprisingly sophisticated layout of two-storey houses adorned with colourful frescoes, paved streets and an intricate drainage system.
+Archaeologists began excavating the site in the 1960s, uncovering a surprisingly sophisticated layout of two-story houses adorned with colorful frescoes, paved streets and an intricate drainage system.

-Today the excavation of the Prehistoric Town of Akrotiri are open to the public and offer a fascinating insight into the daily life and culture of ancient Greece.
+Today the excavation of the Prehistoric Town of Akrotiri is open to the public and offers a fascinating insight into the daily life and culture of ancient Greece.

 Akrotiri was covered in ash and effectively frozen in time, much like Pompeii in Italy.
-What archaeologists discovered was a vibrant and properous community, which was an important centre of the copper trade during the Bronze Age.
+What archaeologists discovered was a vibrant and prosperous community, which was an important center of the copper trade during the Bronze Age.

-If you are planning to visit the Cyclades on your private yacht charter vacation in Greece, make sure you step ashore in Santorini and explore the town which many regard as the inspiration for Plato's Atlantis.
-You can view and compare all luxury yachts for crewed charter in the East Mediterranean to take the first step towards planning your dream vacation which includes seeing the sight of Akrotiri.
+If you are planning to visit the Cyclades on your private yacht charter vacation in Greece, make sure you step ashore in Santorini and explore the town which many regards as the inspiration for Plato's Atlantis.
+You can view and compare all luxury yachts for crewed charter in the East Mediterranean or get in touch with a recommended yacht charter broker to take the first step towards planning your dream vacation which includes seeing the sight of Akrotiri.